fagan2888/workshop-cluster-training/docs/cluster_usage/remote_stata_options.md

     - Open a Stata `.do` file
     - Through the Command Palette, go to "Connect to Remote Kernel".

-    ??? note "First-time users"
+    ??? bug "Troubleshooting"
-        If this is the first time you're connecting, you might be asked to "Authenticate Using Token".
+        If you haven't set a token, you might be asked to "Authenticate Using Token".
 To find the authentication token, on an RCE node, type the following:

         ```bash
         # Activate conda environment